5 Ways to Stop Hesitating & Take Action

 We’ve all been there – you have a project that you’re supposed to get started on, but you just haven’t done it.
 What keeps you from beginning?
 What can you do to overcome this resistance?

-In this post, I’m going to share three ways I overcome hesitation and take action when it’s critical to get started.
+In this post, I’m going to share five ways I overcome hesitation and take action when it’s critical to get started.

 1. Define the next physical action